jrieke/traintool/docs/tutorial/experiment-tracking.md

 On the bottom left, you can select all the different runs (same names as the directories in `traintool-experiments`), on the right side you can view the metrics.

-If you want to disable tensorboard logging for a run, use `traintool.train(..., tensorboard=False)`.

 ## Comet.ml